chef-training/chefdk-image/README.md

 $ packer build elegant_tests-centos.json
 ```

+## CentOS 7.4 Series

+For the next series of images the project has opted to prepare them mostly through
+cloud-init scripts.
+A base image prepares the cloud-init file.
+Then each workshop/training
+image will pause to let the image complete and put the final touches.

+* `packer build base-centos-7.4.json`
+* `packer build essentials-centos-7.4.json`
+* `packer build intermediate-centos-7.4.json`

+Create an instance and you can ensure that it is installed correctly with the InSpec controls:

+* `inspec exec tests/essentials.rb --sudo -t ssh://chef:Cod3Can\!@address`
+* `inspec exec tests/intermediate.rb --sudo -t ssh://chef:Cod3Can\!@address`

 ## Sharing Images

 Once an AMI is created there are a number of individuals that will likely want